borbysh/coolmomentum/README.md

 ### Comparison with Adam and Momentum optimizers

-The comparison was done on CIFAR10 with ResNet, using [this](https://github.com/keras-team/keras/blob/master/examples/cifar10_resnet.py) keras code
+The comparison was done on CIFAR10 with ResNet-20, using [this](https://github.com/keras-team/keras/blob/master/examples/cifar10_resnet.py) keras code